johnmholmes/Cmri-node-list-used-for-my-layout/NODE_3/Readme.md

-/*pins 0 - 1 are usedfor Rx and Tx no trigger pin required due to using TTL to RS485 Module Serial Port MCU Automatic Flow Control Module.
+/*pins 0 - 1 are used for Rx and Tx no trigger pin required due to using TTL to RS485 Module Serial Port MCU Automatic Flow Control Module.

   simple servo cmri node which moves 1 servo and the sends back a bit back to jmri to indicate